 Are you selling goods online?
 If you are, you may need to register for an Australian Business Number (ABN).
 Having an ABN allows you to run your online operations as a business, and may be required by law.
 Read on to find out what you need to know about having an ABN for your online business.

 ABNs are unique 11-digit numbers that allow you to conduct a business in Australia.
 You will need to provide relevant identification details in order to acquire one.
 Furthermore, if you want to register a business name or domain name, an ABN is required.
 If you already have one for another business, you can not use it for your online business.

 Do you need an ABN to Sell Online?

-Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.
+Still unsure?
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.